DeckofAdventures/TheGame/1_Mechanics/02_GMGuide.md

 —

-## Running a Session with Deck of Adventure
+## Running a Session with Deck of Adventures

 ### Successes and Failures